-Radio Frequency Identification (RFID) ear tags have an embedded transponder microchip (FDX-B) that provides instant identification of the animal via an RFID reader.
-These tags are compatible with any ISO-compliant EID/RFID tag reading device.
+Electronic identification ear tags (EID, also called RFID) have an embedded transponder microchip (FDX-B) that provides instant identification of the animal via a radio frequency reader.
+Q-flex EID Tags are compatible with any ISO-compliant EID/RFID tag reading device.

-Premier’s farms have used RFID ear tags for 10 years.
+Premier’s farms have used EID ear tags for 10 years.
 Our shepherds are able to conveniently track and identify every member of the flock electronically.

 Tag set includes: (see photos)

-- Female side: Pre-printed with a unique number that matches the embedded RFID microchip
+- Female side: Pre-printed with a unique number that matches the embedded EID microchip

 - Male side: Blank (imprinting is optional)

 - (1) Visual 2-piece ear tag